Skip to content

 ```

-Carve is lenient about the leading space: a space after the fence (the Djot style) is also accepted and parses identically.
+Carve is lenient about the leading space: one space after the fence (the Djot style) is also accepted and parses identically.
+Exactly one - the slot is spelled [space], so two spaces are not padding and the line is not a fence opener at all.
 One difference worth knowing: Carve's info string is structured - an optional language token, then an optional "title", then an optional [label] - rather than free-form text.
 For everyday language-only fences there is nothing to migrate.

 Tables